 - PLC supports reintroduction of black-footed ferrets as a biological control method if the populations are classed as “experimental-non-essential,” inside or outside the reintroduction areas.
 Further, this classification would not preclude any prairie dog control which may be necessary, would not negatively impact existing private property and business interest rights, and would not preclude normal management practices and multiple use management.

-Grizzly bears and wolves are classified as “endangered species.”
 Good range management practices cannot be conducted in livestock grazing areas where bears, wolves and other predators are prevalent.
-Federal agencies have acknowledged that the number of sheep and cattle allotments, stocking rates and distribution of livestock did nothing to preclude recovery of the grizzly bear.
+Federal agencies have acknowledged that the number of sheep and cattle allotments, stocking rates and distribution of livestock did nothing to preclude recovery of species, like the grizzly bear.

-- PLC opposes any land or resource plan amendments that require or encourage any removals of livestock grazing or reduction in animal months due to grizzly bear conservation.
+- PLC opposes any land or resource plan amendments that require or encourage any removals of livestock grazing or reduction in animal months due to predator conservation

 - Also, PLC requests that the government agencies and/or livestock producers be granted the authority to discourage predation by predators such as grizzly bears and wolves whenever they are harassing, chasing, injuring, or killing on domestic livestock grazing areas.